What’s the difference between Tesla Powerwall 3 and Powerwall 2?

 Powerwall 2 Powerwall 3 Comparison

-Both the Powerwall 3 and 2 represent the very best battery storage you can get, backed up by the industry-leading Tesla 10-year warranty.
+Both the Powerwall 3 and 2 represent excellent quality battery storage, backed up by the industry-leading Tesla 10-year warranty.
 The peace of mind from a rock-solid warranty issued by an incredibly strong company shouldn’t be underestimated.

 If you’re getting solar panels installed, the Powerwall 3 allows you to save money by not having to purchase a separate solar inverter.
 It means your solar and battery system will have fewer parts and warranties to keep an eye on.